From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - Polish sentence flow: Use short, rhythmic sentences with natural transitions to reduce friction.

-- Start with benefit, not product:
+- Start with the benefit, not the product:

 ✖ 「AI搭載のチャットツール」